 The Respondent does raise interesting arguments with respect to the multiple building and the South Foothills Adjustments.
-Based upon the decisions of 2010, the City of Calgary has included an adjustment for properties with multiple buildings in the determination of the 2011 assessments.
-As the Assessment Advisory Group has a party to the creation of the adjustments, based upon the 2010 decisions, they should accordingly have made adjustments in their calculations for 2011 revised rates requested.
+As the Assessment Advisory Group was a party to the creation of the adjustments, based upon the 2010 decisions, they should accordingly have made adjustments in their calculations for 2011 revised rates requested.